-- 1) I can recognize cultural and historical sources of theatre. - 2) I can identify theatre as a force for political or social change.
+- 1) I can interpret the cultural and historical sources of theatre. - 2) I can articulate how theatre is or can be a force for political or social change.
 Benchmark 4: Students analyze the effect of their own cultural experiences on their dramatic work.

-1) I can express my own cultural perspective on my dramatic work.
+1) I can articulate and express my own cultural perspective on my dramatic work.